AlexSchuwald/project-todos/MathSolver.to.md

-# MathSolver.to
+# MathSolver.top

-FIRST ASK HIS VISION
+ASK VISION

+TELL YOUR PURPOSE

 1. To short to be a text field to long for a questions field